joaodinizaraujo/joaodinizaraujo/README.md

 <h2 align="left">
   Hi!
 My name is João Diniz Araujo.
 I was born in 2008 in São Paulo, Brazil!<br/>
-  I'm passionate about technology, automation, and music.
-I study systems development at J&F Institute and work at JBS as a back-end and RPA developer.
+  I'm passionate about technology, finance, and music.
+I studied systems development at J&F Institute and I currently work at JBS developing back-end and RPA solutions.
 </h2>

 ###